Mailman (City Letter Carrier)

 The man at the Orange, MA post office says he's been opening up my packages.
 I noticed no customers go there anymore.
 Another woman told me he also did it to her.
 Can he keep doing this to customers?

-Asked by FeelViolated about 12 years ago
+Asked by FeelViolated over 12 years ago

 That sounds absolutely wrong what is done.
 The only time that a worker can open a package that i know of is if it is Media Mail.
 That class of mail is subject to inspection if a worker wants to verify that the contents qualify for the Media Mail rate.
 Does the worker say why he opens then packages?
 I haven't heard of your situation before.